17 Lessons Most First Time Managers Make the Hard Way

 2. Trying to be the “Cool Boss”

-By the time you take on your first management role, you’ve probably worked under a few different bosses with different leadership styles – some more pleasant than others.
+By the time you take on your first management role, you’ve probably worked under a few different bosses with different leadership & management styles – some more pleasant than others.
 If you’ve ever worked for a boss that was a real pain, there’s a temptation to over correct.

 When it’s your time to shine, you might think, I’m not going to be like some of the task masters I’ve worked for in the past.